 1. Install Metal Roofing

 In addition to working well in tandem with both rustic and modern architecture, metal roofing is also energy-efficient and eco-friendly.
 Most metal roofing contains a coating with reflective properties, which keeps your house cooler in the summer and insulates it more efficiently in the winter.
 While metal roofing comes with a higher price tag than asphalt, it saves you money on energy use and also last for decades longer.
 It’s generally composed of 30 to 60 percent recycled materials and can be recycled when removed later on down the road—unlike asphalt roofing, which ends up in the landfill.

-The most common types of metal roofing include aluminum, steel, and copper.
-These can be designed as shingles or panels, and can even be stone-coated to mimic slate or clay tiles.
+The most common types of metal roofing include aluminum, steel roofing, and copper roofing.
+These can be designed as shingles or panels, and can even be stone-coated to mimic slate tile roofing or clay tiles.
 If your heart is set on the more historic look, slate or clay tiles are energy efficient in the sense that they insulate your home effectively.
 Still, they don’t have the same reflective properties as metal roofing.
 They’re also heavier and tend to be more expensive.
 Find a metal roofing contractor to help you with your roofing installation project.

 2. Apply a Reflective Coating